jose011974/Python-Video-Downloader/README.md

 # Opening Unsupported URLs

-I'm not saying that someone will have over more than 1 unsupported URL, but in the event that it happens, I don't think you'd want to open each one manually.
+I'm not saying that someone will have more than 1 unsupported URL, but in the event that it happens, I don't think you'd want to open each one manually.

 So this option will open each URL with your default browser.
 I suggest you only have one window open and wait until the program is finished.

 **IF YOU HAVE MORE THAN AT LEAST 10 URLs, I SUGGEST YOU NOT USE THIS FEATURE UNLESS YOU HAVE THE MEMORY FOR IT.
 I AM NOT RESPONSIBLE FOR YOUR COMPUTER CRASHING WHEN YOU RUN OUT OF MEMORY**

+I will add a message that you must manually acknowledge in order to proceed.
+I think I will set the limit to 10 URLs at a time.

 # Errors